How to Issue Stock Options to Offshore Developers

 Bonus System for Your Tech Startup

-1. Easop: The premier platform for equity incentive management.
-Fast and cost-efficient, Easop allows businesses to compliantly offer and manage equity incentives for employees, contractors, and advisors in 70+ countries.
-With their own network of 60+ law firms (Goodwin, Cooley, GQ Littler, etc.) they allow you to operate independently from local lawyers in every country, reducing your legal expenses by up to $50k per year.
-Ideal for companies seeking an efficient solution for global equity distribution.
+1. Easop: Fast and cost-efficient, Easop allows businesses to compliantly offer and manage equity incentives for employees, contractors, and advisors in 70+ countries.
+With their own network of 60+ law firms (Goodwin, Cooley, GQ Littler, etc.) they allow you to operate independently from local lawyers in every country.

 2. Pulley: Your go-to for managing and organizing financial assets.
 Pulley offers a comprehensive dashboard for overseeing investments, making it a breeze to keep track of financial portfolios and growth metrics.
 Ideal for companies aiming for financial clarity and growth.